-The work of the American Legion Task Force and the findings of the public engagement process were compiled into a Report to Council, completed in June 2017.
+The work of the American Legion Task Force in the spring of 2017 and the findings of the community charrette were compiled into a Report to Council, completed in June 2017.

 The first step of the public engagement process was a Community Charrette held on Saturday, April 8, 2017 at the American Legion Hut, 1714 Legion Road, Chapel Hill, NC 27514.

 The purpose of this daylong public session was to:

 - Share technical information, including possible park and private development uses, property analysis for buildability, site conditions, opportunities and constraints.

 - Capture citizen input regarding future potential uses of the property.

 More than 100 people attended the charrette throughout the day.
 Participants worked with the design consulting team in small groups to create conceptual sketches for the property.
 Information was presented about natural features and neighboring properties so that the sketches would be sensitive to the surroundings.

 At the end of the day, the consultants shared seven sketches, encompassing a variety of options.
 Significant recreation facilities and conservation of the stream corridor were typical features in the concepts presented.

 Following the charrette, additional steps in the public engagement process include: